smrenato/smrenato/README.md

 ## 👾 Projects
 - See my pinned repositories
-- for more go to [projects github page](https://smrenato.github.io/projects/)
+- For more go to [projects github page](https://smrenato.github.io/projects/)